morganthomas/winning-arguments/winning-arguments.md

 2. **Axiom schema of comprehension.** Let *P* be a statement of first-order logic in the vocabulary of naive set theory.
 Then the following is an axiom of naive set theory: (for some *y*, (for all *x*, ((*x* in *y*) iff *P*))).

 From now on, I will refer to the set theory just described as "naive set theory."
 Naive set theory is much simpler and easier to understand than ZFC.
 Also, one can prove logical contradictions in it, and therefore one can prove anything in it.
+It is for this reason generally considered unsuitable as a foundation of math.

 ### Conclusions